-After t After the completion of this course, students will be able to: CO1.
+After 1 After the completion of this course, students will be able to: CO1.
+CO1.
 Identify the suitable research methods to articulate the research steps CO2.
 Conduct literature survey to define research problem.
 CO3.
-Analyze and conduct experimental design with the samplings.
+3. Analyze and conduct experimental design with the samplings.
+CO4.
 CO4.
 Perform data collection and report writing CO5.
 Identify the Intellectual Property (IP) Acts